baturkacamak/EdgeTTS-GUI/README.md

 ## Contact 📧

-For questions or feedback, please contact the project maintainers at [your-email@example.com].
+For questions or feedback, please contact the project maintainers at [hello@batur.info].